symptomatic/policies/source/sections/13-disaster_recovery_policy.md

 The following objectives have been established for this plan:

 1. Maximize the effectiveness of contingency operations through an established plan that consists of the following phases:

-   * *Notification/Activation phase* to detect and assess damage and to activate the plan;
+   * *Notification/Activation phase* to detect and assess damage and to activate the plan.
-   * *Recovery phase* to restore temporary IT operations and recover damage done to the original system;
+   * *Recovery phase* to restore temporary IT operations and recover damage done to the original systems.
    * *Reconstitution phase* to restore IT system processing capabilities to normal operations.

 2. Identify the activities, resources, and procedures needed to carry out Symptomatic processing requirements during prolonged interruptions to normal operations.
 3. Identify and define the impact of interruptions to Symptomatic systems.
 4. Assign responsibilities to designated personnel and provide guidance for recovering Symptomatic during prolonged periods of interruption to normal operations.